lhkelley/SAILOR/README.md

   "output_dir": "/N/slate/lhkelley/GSF4254/results/fromSAILOR_N2results"
 }
 ```
-Then you run the command:
+Then you run the command, replacing file paths/names with your own:

 ```console
 snakemake \